 - Professional life

 What makes your candy shop stand out?
 Do you get your product from local artisans?
 Or have exceptional delivery conditions?
-Or have rare flavors that you can’t find anywhere else?
+Perhaps have rare flavors that you can’t find anywhere else?

 Your unique selling point (USP) is what makes your offer stand out and how it provides value to your target market.
 It is the foundation for streamlining your marketing efforts and distributing your marketing budget.